HOW TO REMOVE EYELASH GLUE WITHOUT DAMAGE?

 We have a few pro tips to make your eyelash glue removal process safer and easier!

-- Resist the urge to pull your falsies off or to pick at the glue.
+- Resist the urge to pull your falsies off or pick the glue.
 There’s a big risk of losing a few natural eyelashes or irritating the lash line when you do this without a proper remover.

 - Always wipe downwards when removing the lashes or glue.
 This puts the least amount of stress on your natural lashes.